 Whilst it was not originally expected to open for the start of the 2020 season, the delayed opening may mean the park now have time to complete the necessary maintenance within the extended closed season.

-The Blade sits in a sunken pit which used to house Thunder Looper.
+At the heart of Forbidden Valley The Blade sits in a sunken pit, challenging guests' stomachs as the park headline family thrill ride.
 Whilst onlookers may think the ride looks fairly tame, do not be fooled!
 The ride is much more thrilling than first meets the eye, due to the deceptive height.

 The ride arrived in Forbidden Valley in 1997, taking over the pit which once housed Thunder Looper.
 Along with Ripsaw, The Blade was themed as a piece of shrapnel flung from Nemesis' pit during excavation.
 The once pristine Pirate Ship was redesigned to feature rusty and peeling paintwork, yellow and black hazard markings, and two huge metal blades on either end of the ship.
 This created a very daunting and hostile look to blend into its new environment - exactly as the park intended.

 In 2015 The Blade was at the centre of a rumpus when it did not feature on the park map fuelling speculation that it would be removed.
 Alton Towers later confirmed that the ride was due to be leaving but would continue to operate for the first part of the season.
 However, following The Smiler incident plans to remove the ride were shelved.

 In a reversal of fortune, ahead of the 2019 season The Blade received a significant refurbishment to extend its lifespan in the park.
 Eyebrows were raised, however, at the end of the season when the ride closed for maintenance reasons and was completely dismantled before Scarefest.